Akaalis-code/y_compendium/y_check_later.md

     etymology - the study of the origin of words and the way in which their meanings have changed throughout history. disingenuous - not candid or sincere, typically by pretending that one knows less about something than one really does.

+    agnostic - a person who believes that nothing is known or can be known of the existence or nature of God silos - a tall tower or pit on a farm used to store grain
 ---------------------------------------- English -- End ---------------------------------------------------------